shruti-202/link-snip/README.md

-# Link-Snip
+# LinkSnip
- Link Shortener Service
+ LinkSnip is a backend application & it provides the core functionality of a URL shortening service.
-- This backend application provides the core functionality of a URL shortening service, allowing users to create short links and track the number of times those links are clicked.
+- Allows users to create short links and track the number of times those links are clicked.
 - It also handles errors and provides a health check endpoint for monitoring the server's status.

 ## How to install and run locally ?